Navid200/xDrip/docs/Nightscout/NS_FreeTier.md

 Set machine type to "e2-micro".
 Select a region that qualifies for free tier.
+Pay attention to the marked settings as they can affect cost and you will not be able to change them later.
 ![](./images/vm2.png)

 Edit "Boot Disk" and modify as shown below.
 Click on "Select".
+Pay attention to the marked settings as they can affect cost and you will not be able to change them later.
 ![](./images/Disk2.png)

 Under firewall, enable both http and https.